Rolling Admissions

 Upcoming deadline

-Equity-focused teachers start here
+Equity-focused teacher-leaders start here

-This program is tailored for educators seeking advanced knowledge in leadership and classroom practices, enhancing your capabilities both as a classroom educator and a leader committed to fostering inclusivity and excellence.
+These programs are tailored for educators seeking advanced knowledge in leadership and classroom practices, enhancing your capabilities both as a classroom educator and a leader committed to fostering inclusivity and excellence.
 Jobs or positions our alums take on include instructional coach, mentor, grade level or content area lead, committee chair, curriculum developer, and much more.

 What you'll learn

-• How to coach and mentor adult learners
+• coach and mentor adult learners;

 After graduation